Cottage cheese seems to be a love or hate type of food.

 Many people hate it for its chunky and slightly liquid texture.
 Others cannot stand the smell, taste, or both.

 There are also people who love it for its creaminess and high protein content among other aspects.

 However, this article for the people who have never tasted cottage cheese and have yet to develop an opinion about it.
 Below, will give you an idea of its taste so you can decide if it is something you may wish to try.

 The taste and texture of cottage cheese varies based on brand and/or product.
 There are large curd and small curd cottage cheese products.
 Additionally, products vary on milkfat (1%, 2%, 4%, fat free, etc.).
-Cottage cheese with the highest milkfat (4%) will taste the creamiest and is likely tolerated or enjoyed by most people in terms of taste.
+Cottage cheese with the highest milkfat (4%) in the U.S. will taste the creamiest and is likely tolerated or enjoyed by most people in terms of taste.

 Also, some of the liquid can be drained from lower fat cottage products to help reduce the mild sour taste.
 Admittedly, cottage cheese is not for everyone, but it may be a matter of finding the right product or brand for some people to like it.